didi/LogicFlow/sites/docs/docs/api/detail/index.en-US.md

 lf.zoom(2, [100, 100]);
 ```

-## resetZoom
+### resetZoom

-Resets the zoom scale of the graph to default
+Reset the zoom ratio of the drawing to the default, which is 1.

 Example：